Further information on the complete study programme is available on www.chr.up.ac.za.

-A limited number of up to 30 students are selected per year.
+A limited number of approximately between 15 and 25 students are selected per year.
 Depending on the availability of funding, scholarships covering at least tuition, accommodation and official programme activities are covered for as many of these students as possible.
-Students who do not receive scholarships may be admitted as self-funding students, provided they meet all the minimum criteria below, and provided they guarantee payment of all or at least a significant part of tuition, accommodation and official programme activities, to an amount set by the Centre annually.
+Students who do not receive scholarships may be admitted as self-funding students, provided they meet all the minimum criteria below, and provided they guarantee payment of at least all or a significant part of tuition, accommodation and official programme activities, to an amount set by the Centre annually.
 New applicants are only admitted every second year.
 The programme is presented at the University of the Western Cape in the other alternate years.

 In addition to the general admission requirements, the following specific selection criteria are used in combination to select the eligible students:

-- a demonstrated professional, academic and personal interest in and commitment to human rights and democratisation in Africa;
+- a demonstrated professional, academic and personal interest in and commitment to international trade and investment law

 - an indication that the applicant would be likely to put the qualification to good use in his or her future career, preferably in his or her country of origin (the ‘multiplier effect’);